4 High School Graduation Speech Samples That Inspire

 Include Everyone

-Keep It Short, But Not Too Short
+Keep It Short, but Not Too Short

 Knowing how long a high school graduation speech should be is important before you start writing.
 Student speeches at high school graduations are generally between five and 10 minutes long, but closer to five is ideal.